WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 Save the HTML file, or save and export the post template if you are working in the site editor.

 Copy all the blocks and create a template for displaying pages.
-Optionally you can copy the `single.html` file as `page.html` inside the block-templates folder.
+Optionally, save a copy of `single.html` as `page.html` inside the block-templates folder.
 Adjust the blocks for the page template, and save.

 #### Archives

-If a theme does not use an archive or search result template, the index template will be used as a fallback.
+If a theme does not have an archive or search result template, the index template will be used as a fallback.
 To make sure that the query block shows the correct results, it has an attribute called `inherit`.
-Inherit is enabled by default and filters the query depending on what page you are viewing.
+Inherit is enabled by default and filters the query depending on the page that you are viewing.

-You can continue by creating an archive or category template by copying the index file.
-Add a title to the archive page with the archive title block.
+If you like you can continue creating an archive or category template by copying the index file and adding a title using the archive title block.
 This is a variation of the query title block:
 `<!-- wp:query-title {"type":"archive"} /-->`

 ## Theme.json - Global styles